Ruth Bunzel: Fieldwork among the Pueblo of Zuni

 Parsons, who had initially objected to Bunzel travelling to study the Zuni, sponsored her second trip to study ceremonialism among the Zuni people as well as future trips and projects.
 The products of this research on Zuni ceremonialism, creation myths, kachinas, and poetry were published in 1932.
 Bunzel focused on the aesthetic freedom of the individual.
-Her research produced many publications on Pueblo art, ritual, and folklore, including “Notes on the Kachina Cult in San Felipe” (1928), “The Emergence” (1928), Zuni Texts (1933), and “Zuni” (1935).
+Her research produced many publications on Pueblo art, ritual, and folklore, including "Notes on the Kachina Cult in San Felipe" (1928), "The Emergence" (1928), Zuni Texts (1933), and "Zuni" (1935).

 Bunzel published her research widely and contributed to publications by other prominent anthropologists.
-She also produced literature related to Zuni language and culture, providing material for Benedict’s Zuni information in Patterns of Culture.
-Bunzel became known as an authority on the Zuni people and learned the Zuni language [4] and actively incorporated her informant’s views into her writing on the Katcina Cult, something that she also did in her later monograph Chichicastenango: A Guatemalan Village.
-Bunzel edited The Golden Age of American Anthropology (1960) with Margaret Mead and contributed to Boas and Benedict’s General Anthropology (1938).
+She also produced literature related to Zuni language and culture, providing material for Benedict's Zuni information in Patterns of Culture.
+Bunzel became known as an authority on the Zuni people and learned the Zuni language [4] and actively incorporated her informant's views into her writing on the Katcina Cult, something that she also did in her later monograph Chichicastenango: A Guatemalan Village.
+Bunzel edited The Golden Age of American Anthropology (1960) with Margaret Mead and contributed to Boas and Benedict's General Anthropology (1938).

-During her fieldwork among the Zuni people, Bunzel lived with Flora Zuni and her family, who initiated her into the Beaver clan and gave her the Zuni name Maiatitsa or “blue bird”.
+During her fieldwork among the Zuni people, Bunzel lived with Flora Zuni and her family, who initiated her into the Beaver clan and gave her the Zuni name Maiatitsa or "blue bird".
 Bunzel was also given another Zuni name, Tsatitsa, by the former governor of the pueblo and one of her key informants, Nick Tumaka.
 Bunzel returned to the Zuni people in 1939 to study Zuni child development.
 This was her last trip to Zuni Pueblo, New Mexico.

-Margaret Mead also acknowledged Ruth Bunzel’s contribution in her book Cooperation and Competition Among Primitive Peoples in the prelude, noting how Dr. Ruth Bunzel allowed Mead to use of her manuscript related to Zuni economics and offered criticisms and suggestions throughout the writing.
+Margaret Mead also acknowledged Ruth Bunzel's contribution in her book Cooperation and Competition Among Primitive Peoples in the prelude, noting how Bunzel allowed Mead to use of her manuscript related to Zuni economics and offered criticisms and suggestions throughout the writing.